primiano/perfetto-docs/docs/guides/memory.md

 We can see that around 2/3 into the trace, the memory spiked.
 This is where I took a photo.
-This is a good way to see how the memory usage of an application reacts to different things.
+This is a good way to see how the memory usage of an application reacts to different triggers.

 ## {#heapprofd} Analyzing the Native Heap
 **Native Heap Profiles require Android 10.**